Why We're Better than AI

 What AI Can Give You

 That’s the danger.
 Because college admissions is no longer about achievement.
 It’s about voice.
 Not the kind of voice you imitate.
-The kind you earn.
-And your kid?
+The imperfect, textured kind you earn.
+Your kid?
 They're not a resume.
+They're not a robot either.

 What I Do That AI Can’t (And Never Will)